-Fig.11.
-Example of an averaged dry aerosol size distribution from UHSAS-1-TD and UHSAS-2 as sampled in the MBL (21.74° N, 1080 hPa) showing (a) number and (b) volume; and for a separate size distribution sampled in the FT (3.4° N, 293 hPa) showing (c) number and (d) volume.
-For particles with D_p between 0.1 and 0.9 μ m, isn the MBL case ((a), (b)) 94 % of the total number and 54 % of the total volume volatilized in the thermodenuder, while in the UT case ((c), (d)) 94 % of the number and 76 % of the volume volatilized.
+Figure 11.
+Example of an averaged dry aerosol size distribution from UHSAS-1-TD and UHSAS-2 as sampled in the MBL (21.74° N, 1080 hPa; 27 January 2017, 01:15:26-01:16:16 UTC) showing (a) number and (b) volume; and for a separate size distribution sampled in the FT (3.4° N, 293 hPa; 26 January 2017, 21:32:47-21:38:47 UTC) showing (c) number and (d) volume.
+For particles with $D_p$ between 0.1 and 0.9 μm, in the MBL case (a, b) 94 % of the total number and 52 % of the total volume volatilized in the thermodenuder, while in the FT case (c, d) 96 % of the number and 74 % of the volume volatilized.

-7. Summary and context
+7 Summary and context

 Two UHSAS instruments were modified, calibrated, tested in the laboratory, and operated during the first and second deployments of the ATom mission.
-The instruments are capable of continuous 1 s measurements of size-resolved particle number concentration with high accuracy and precision over a diameter range of 0.063-1.0 μm from >1100 to 225 hPa, while simultaneously measuring particle volatility.
+The instruments are capable of continuous 1 s measurements of size-resolved particle number concentration with high accuracy and precision over a diameter range of 0.063-1.0 μm from > 1100 to

+225 hPa, while simultaneously measuring particle volatility.
 Precision is limited by counting statistics, especially in the remote FT.
 The modified flow system of the UHSAS allowed direct monitoring of the sample flow rate and eliminated flow measurement issues associated with the pressure variations during aircraft altitude changes.
 The sizing of the UHSAS instruments showed no statistically significant pressure dependence, crucial for consistent airborne sampling.
 Detailed calibrations with laboratory aerosols spanning a range of refractive indices (1.44-1.58) representative of the atmosphere allowed us to constrain the uncertainty associated with the unknown composition of the atmospheric aerosol.
-An equation to correct for particle coincidence was derived to improve the quantification of the counting accuracy at concentrations from ~1000 to >20,000 cm-3.
-Two UHSAS instruments agreed in flight to within 5 % for integrated number, surface, and volume concentrations from sea level to ~13 km altitude.
-We developed a compact thermodenuder for one of the UHSAS instruments, characterized its performance, and demonstrated its utility for quantifying size distribution of the nonvolatile fraction of the aerosol.
-Both modified UHSAS instruments worked well with no significant failures while flying on a DC-8 aircraft during the ATom missions.
+An equation to correct for particle coincidence was derived to improve the quantification of the counting accuracy at concentrations from $\sim 1000$ to $> 20\,000\,\mathrm{cm}^{-3}$ .
+Two UHSAS instruments agreed in flight to within 5% for integrated number, surface, and volume concentrations from sea level to $\sim 13\,\mathrm{km}$ altitude.
+We developed a compact thermodenuder for one of the UHSAS instruments, characterized its performance, and demonstrated its utility for quantifying the size distribution of the nonvolatile fraction of the aerosol.
+Both modified UHSAS instruments worked well with no significant failures while flying on a DC-8 aircraft during the ATom missions